cosmos/sdk-tutorials/ida-customizations/README.md

       description: |
         Follow these two steps to join the private Academy channels on Discord:<br/><br/>
         Join the official Cosmos Discord by clicking [here](https://discord.gg/cosmosnetwork).
 Follow the verification process.
 It is straightforward, but if you need guidance read <a href="https://medium.com/@alicemeowuk/cosmos-developers-discord-access-7c15951cc839"</a>.<br/><br/>
-        After joining the Discord server, go <a href="https://academy.cosmos.network/onboarding/?token=%7B$b9_uuid%7D">here</a> and enter your Discord ID.
+        After joining the Discord server, go <a href="https://academy.interchain.io/onboarding/?token=%7B$b9_uuid%7D">here</a> and enter your Discord ID.
 You will automatically be added to the Discord area for participants called "Interchain Developer Academy".<br/><br/>
         If you have any problems, email us at <a href="academy@interchain.io">academy@interchain.io</a>.<br/>
         We have put together a <a href="http://ida.interchain.io/ida-course/discord-info.html">quick guide</a> explaining how to best communicate on Discord.
     - title: How do I get certified?
       description: |
-        After the seven-week program (7+2 weeks due to holiday break), you will have four weeks to complete an exam - a combination of quizzes and a code project.
-The exam will be open from <b>February 2nd, 2023</b> and you have to complete it by <b>March 2nd, 2023</b>.<br/><br/>
+        After the seven-week program, you will have four weeks to complete an exam - a combination of quizzes and a code project.
+The exam will be open from <b>July 6th, 2023</b> and you have to complete it by <b>August 4th, 2023</b>.<br/><br/>
         You will receive an email and notification via Discord closer to the date.<br/><br/>
         If you complete the program earlier you can take the exam sooner.
 The earliest you can take the exam is from the fourth week of the program.<br/><br/>
         You will receive an email with further instructions on how to launch the exam request.<br/><br/>